Skip to content

 Role What you get

-Scrum Master Live sprint health, commitment reliability, scope churn alerts, and coaching questions auto-generated per team
+Scrum Master Live sprint health, commitment reliability, scope churn alerts, sprint capacity planning, and AI-generated coaching questions per team

-Engineering Manager Multi-team velocity comparison, cycle time trends, flow efficiency, and team leaderboard
+Engineering Manager Multi-team velocity comparison, cycle time trends, flow efficiency, team leaderboard, and AI adoption metrics

 Agile Coach Configurable health thresholds, prioritized action items (P1/P2/P3), and a retro snapshot you can export to PowerPoint in one click